7 Types of Non-Sterile Compounds

 Disadvantages of Syrups:

-- Microbial Growth Risk – Preservatives are required for stability.
+- Microbial Growth Risk – Preservatives may be required for stability.

 - Viscosity Concerns – Too thick may be hard to pour, too thin may affect throat-coating action.